 Accompanied by Marek, the two of us headed to the restaurant and Nadia tucked into some pasta as Marek and I enjoyed a couple of beers (and of course, more mad dog shots).

 Once she’d finished, Nadia headed back to the boat for a nap and myself and the boys relaxed on land with some beers and barbecued sausages.
-After the sun had gone down, we all trooped back onto the boat for our final party, and what a party it was.
-The vodka began to flow, the Disco Polo played and Nadia and I decided to teach the boys how to play Ring of Fire, which of course is guaranteed to end messily!
+After the sun had gone down, we all trooped back onto the boat for our final party in Mazury, and what a party it was!
+The vodka flowed, the Disco Polo played and Nadia and I decided to teach the boys how to play Ring of Fire, which of course is guaranteed to end messily!

 We had many shots, sang many songs and there was a lot of dancing.
 When we ran out of alcohol at 2am, Marek commissioned a taxi driver to actually go to a shop for us and bring bags and bags of beer to our boat (needless to say, he didn’t remember this in the morning).
 It was a crazy and beautiful night and I felt so lucky to have met such fantastic people.